he Best Food and Diets for Bulldogs and French Bulldogs

 The Best Food and Diets for Bulldogs and French Bulldogs MYTHS vs. FACTS

-FACT: Those buzz words are a play on our emotion rather than a reflection of the diet nutritional true value.
-Objectively, you cannot evaluate the quality of your bulldog diet base on those claims.
+FACT: Those buzz words are a play on our emotion rather than a reflection of the diet’s nutritional true value.
+Objectively, you cannot evaluate the quality of your bulldog diet based on those claims.

 FACT: Ingredients are listed according to “weight as fed”.
-The % published provides minimal info about the ingredient’s quality, ingredients listed are not directly correlated with the diet true nutritious value or the quality of the manufacturing processing.
+The % published provides minimal info about the ingredient’s quality.
+The ingredients listed are not directly correlated with the diet’s true nutritious value or the quality of the manufacturing processing.

-FACT: Pet food manufacturer labeling legal requirements are minimal and often lack transparency, it’s nearly impossible for you to select an OTC diet base on the “ingredient list”
+FACT: Pet food manufacturer labeling legal requirements are minimal and often lack transparency, it’s nearly impossible for you to select an OTC diet based on the “ingredient list”

 FACT SUMMARY: You should not evaluate the quality of a diet base on the “ingredient list”

-MYTH: Grain-free diets are carbohydrate-free.
-Also, grain-free diets known to eliminate food allergies and are in general much healthier.
+Myth: Grain-free diets are carbohydrate-free.
+Also, grain-free diets are known to eliminate food allergies and are in general much healthier.

-FACT: Recent finding suggest a link between Grain-Free diets and heart disease, to learn more click HERE
+FACT: Recent findings suggest a link between Grain-Free diets and heart disease, to learn more click HERE

 FACT: It is not the carbohydrates that make your bulldog overweight but rather the calories and lack of exercise.
 A Calorie from Fat or Protein is equal to a calorie from Carb’s